 As with other central configuration options, the database endpoint and mapping

 $GLOBALS['TYPO3_CONF_VARS'] after the Core bootstrap.
 The specific sub-array is

 // [...]
 'DB' => [ 'Connections' => [ 'Default' => [ 'charset' => 'utf8', 'dbname' => 'theDatabaseName', 'driver' => 'mysqli', 'host' => 'theHost', 'password' => 'theConnectionPassword', 'port' => 3306, 'user' => 'theUser', ], ], ], // [...]

 Defaultconnection must be configured, this can not be left out or renamed.

 localhostand if the default PHP options in this area are not changed, the connection will be socket-based.
 This saves a little overhead.
 To force a TCP/IP-based connection even for

 ::1/128respectively must be used as

-- The connect options are hand over to Doctrine DBAL without much manipulation from TYPO3 CMS side.
-Please refer to the doctrine connection docs for a full overview of settings.
+The connection options are passed to Doctrine DBAL without much manipulation from TYPO3 side.
+Please refer to the doctrine connection docs for a full overview of the settings.

 wrapperClassis used by TYPO3 to insert the extended Connection class